UK to send troops, aircraft and ship to tackle Ebola in Sierra Leone

 Information posters would be displayed in airports and a nationwide preparation exercise would be carried out, the spokesman said without giving further details.
 Public Health England, the government body that monitors potential contagions, had on Tuesday ruled out screening airline passengers.

-In the United States, media reports said that travellers arriving there from Ebola-stricken Liberia, Sierra Leone and Guinea would face mandatory screening measures for the deadly virus as soon as this weekend.
+In the United States, media reports said that travelers arriving there from Ebola-stricken Liberia, Sierra Leone and Guinea would face mandatory screening measures for the deadly virus as soon as this weekend.

 Any cases discovered in Britain would be directed to London's Royal Free Hospital, which has a specialist unit capable of treating two patients and could expand its capacity if necessary, a health service spokeswoman said.